- Applying for Financial Aid

 Here are some of the components that are highlighted in a Shopping Sheet that should assist with a comparison between institutions:

-- Costs for the year - click here for more information and examples of the Cost of Attendance at Franklin University.
+- Costs for the year - Visit our Cost of Attendance page for more information and examples.
 This figure is an estimate and is based on a number of variable factors, such as enrollment level, average living expenses and other educational costs.

 - Grants and Scholarships – These types of funds are referred to as “gift aid” because there is no repayment required.
 This section of the Shopping Sheet will detail the amount of federal and state grants, as well as scholarships funds that the student will receive for the award year.
-Click here for a comprehensive list of available grant programs at Franklin University and click here for details regarding our scholarships.
+For additional information view Franklin's Grant and Scholarship pages.

 - What you will pay for college – The net cost is an estimate of how much it will cost in order to attend Franklin University for the award year.
 In order to obtain this figure the total amount of “gift aid” is subtracted from the estimated cost of attendance.
 This figure does not take into account loans that may be borrowed by the student or a parent.